microsoft/azurelinux/toolkit/docs/building/prerequisites-mariner.md

 # Build Requirements on `Azure Linux`

-## Requirements were validated on `Azure Linux 2.0`
+## Requirements were validated on `Azure Linux`

 This page lists host machine requirements for building with the Azure Linux toolkit.
-They cover building the toolchain, packages, and images on a Azure Linux host.
+They cover building the toolchain, packages, and images on an Azure Linux host.

 ```bash
 # Install required dependencies.